Attempted jailbreak at a Congo prison kills 129 people as chaos erupts with a stampede and gunshots

-KINSHASA, Congo — (AP) — An attempted jailbreak in Congo's main prison left 129 people dead, including some who were shot and others who died in a stampede at the overcrowded facility, authorities said Tuesday.
-Activists alleged the death toll was higher but did not provide a figure.
+KINSHASA, Congo — (AP) — An attempted jailbreak in Congo's main prison left 129 people dead, including some who were shot by guards and soldiers and others who died in a stampede at the overcrowded facility, authorities said Tuesday.
+One prominent activist put the death toll at more than 200.

-"There are also 59 injured people taken into care by the government, as well as some cases of women raped," he said, adding that order has now been restored at the prison, part of which was burned in the attempted jailbreak.
+“There are also 59 injured people taken into care by the government, as well as some cases of women raped,” he said, adding that order had been restored at the prison, part of which was burned in the attempted jailbreak.

-He did not elaborate on the incidents of rape.
-The prison holds both male and female inmates.
+Shabani did not elaborate on the incidents of rape in the prison, which has both male and female inmates, as well as military personnel facing charges.

-It was not known if all 129 fatalities were inmates.
-Also, it wasn't immediately clear how the stampede occurred as details of the jailbreak remained sparse.
+It wasn't immediately clear if all 129 fatalities were inmates and officials did not say how the stampede happened.

+However, Emmanuel Adu Cole, a prominent prison rights activist in Congo, told The Associated Press that he counted more than 200 people dead in the attack and many of them had been shot.
+He cited videos shared from the prison as well as inmates he spoke to.
+The AP was unable to independently verify the videos.

+Inmates had increasingly grown frustrated with the poor conditions in the facility, including inadequate beds, poor feeding and poor sanitation.
+However, authorities failed to act despite warnings, said Cole, president of the local Bill Clinton Peace Foundation, which has in the past visited the prison.

 Makala, Congo’s largest penitentiary with a capacity for 1,500 people, holds over 12,000 inmates, most of whom are awaiting trial, Amnesty International said in its latest country report.